7.5. Adiabatic Box/Reservoir (DSMC, Relaxation/Chemistry)

 ./piclas parameter.ini DSMC.ini | tee std.out

-executes the code and dumps all output into the file std.out.
+executes the code and dumps all output into the log file std.out.
 If the run has completed successfully, which should take only a brief moment, the contents of the working folder should look like

 drwxrwxr-x 4,0K Okt 21 07:59 ./